HarshVardhanLab/CyberFortTech_Intership/README.md

-# Daily AIML Challenge - Day [X]: Python Fundamentals
+# Daily AIML Challenge - Day [1]: Python Fundamentals

-This repository contains the Python code solution for Day [X] of the #60DaysOfAIML challenge.
+This repository contains the Python code solution for Day [1] of the #60DaysOfAIML challenge.
 This day focused on reinforcing fundamental Python programming concepts, which are crucial building blocks for more advanced AI and ML topics.

 ## Table of Contents

-- [Daily AIML Challenge - Day [X]: Python Fundamentals](#daily-aiml-challenge---day-x-python-fundamentals)
+- [Daily AIML Challenge - Day [1]: Python Fundamentals](#daily-aiml-challenge---day-x-python-fundamentals)
   - [Table of Contents](#table-of-contents)
   - [Challenge Overview](#challenge-overview)
   - [Concepts Covered](#concepts-covered)